Ph.D., University of the Witwatersrand

 Professor Jett was the Diplomat in Residence at the Carter Center in Atlanta, Georgia from 1999-2000, through which he led election observation missions to Venezuela and Guatemala and conflict resolution efforts between Uganda and Sudan.
 He then joined the University of Florida in 2000, where he taught classes in globalization and foreign policy as well as serving as dean of the International Center.

-Professor Jett's most recent book, Why American Foreign Policy Fails: Unsafe at Home and Despised Abroad, was published in 2008 Palgrave Macmillan.
+Professor Jett's most recent book, Why American Foreign Policy Fails: Unsafe at Home and Despised Abroad, was published in 2008 by Palgrave Macmillan.
 Anne-Marie Slaughter, dean of the Woodrow Wilson School of Public and International Affairs at Princeton University, calls the book a “bracing read” that analyzes how “American foreign policy has become completely captive to American domestic politics.”

 Professor Jett has been interviewed on Jim Lehrer News Hour, CNN, NPR and other national news programs on a range of international issues including peacekeeping, democracy, Peru, Liberia, and terrorism.
 Additionally, he has written more than eighty opinion pieces for major newspapers including the International Herald Tribune, Los Angeles Times, New York Times, Washington Post, Chicago Tribune, and Miami Herald.